ProjectCS7641/CS7641-Group8-final.github.io/index.md

 #### Supervised Learning
 The primary metric used for both the multilayer perceptron and the convolutional neural network to evaluate the performance of the model is Semi Accuracy.
 In Fig.5 the loss function is represented for the MLP in the case of validation and training.
+To be specific, Fig 5 plots loss reduction with epochs for MLP using validation and training data.
+As Fig 3 explains, we get a Semi accuracy of around 80%.
+Figure 2a) is indicative of training while Figure 2b) is for validation.
+We don't see a drastic gap between them after adequate hyper parameter tuning to avoid overfitting.

 ![alt-text-1](fig_s_1_1.png "The training loss for the Multi-layer Perceptron.")
 ![alt-text-2](fig_s_1_2.PNG "The validation loss for the Multi-layer Perceptron.")